Acute Gouty Arthritis

 How can I prevent gout attacks?

 - Do not eat high-purine foods: These foods include meats, seafood, asparagus, spinach, cauliflower, and some types of beans.
-Caregivers may tell you to eat more low-fat milk products, such as yogurt.
+Healthcare providers may tell you to eat more low-fat milk products, such as yogurt.
 Milk products may decrease your risk of gout attacks.
 Vitamin C and coffee may also help.
-Ask your caregiver about the best food plan for you.
+Ask your healthcare provider about the best food plan for you.

 - Drink water as directed: Water helps remove uric acid from your body.
-Ask your caregiver how much water to drink each day.
+Ask your healthcare provider how much water to drink each day.

 - Mange your weight: Weight loss may decrease the amount of uric acid in your body.
 Exercise can help you lose weight.
-Talk to your caregiver about the best exercises for you.
+Talk to your healthcare provider about the best exercises for you.

 - Control your blood sugar level: Keep your blood sugar level in a normal range.
 This can help prevent gout attacks.

 - Limit or avoid alcohol: Alcohol can trigger a gout attack.
-Ask your caregiver if alcohol is safe for you.
+Ask your healthcare provider if alcohol is safe for you.

 - You have a fever, chills, or body aches.